-Treatment of intermediate or high-risk myelofibrosis, including primary myelofibrosis, post-polycythemia vera myelofibrosis and post-essential thrombocythemia myelofibrosis.
-Treatment of polycythemia vera (PV) in patients with inadequate response to, or intolerant of, hydroxyurea.
+Treatment of intermediate or high-risk myelofibrosis (MF), including primary MF, post-polycythemia vera MF and post-essential thrombocythemia MF.
+Treatment of polycythemia vera (PV) in patients with an inadequate response to, or intolerant of, hydroxyurea.

 Monitor for thrombocytopenia, anemia, neutropenia; manage by reducing dose, interrupt, or transfusion if occur.
 Obtain CBC and platelets before initiating therapy, every 2–4 weeks until doses are stabilized, and then as clinically indicated.
-Risk of serious bacterial, mycobacterial, fungal, and viral infections; evaluate and treat if signs/symptoms occur.
-Confirm resolution of active infections before starting.
-May exacerbate myelofibrosis following treatment interruption or discontinuation.
+Risk of serious bacterial, mycobacterial, fungal, and viral infections; evaluate and treat if occur; delay starting until active infections resolved.
+May exacerbate MF following treatment interruption or discontinuation.
 Risk of non-melanoma skin cancer; perform periodic skin exams.
 Increases in lipid parameters including total-C, LDL, triglycerides; assess 8–12 weeks after starting and treat if hyperlipidemia develops.
 Avoid abrupt cessation.
-Renal or hepatic impairment.
-Pregnancy (Cat.C).
+Renal or hepatic impairment: reduce doses (see full labeling).
+Pregnancy.
 Nursing mothers: not recommended (during and for 2 weeks after final dose).

 Avoid concomitant fluconazole doses >200mg daily.
-Potentiated by strong CYP3A4 inhibitors (eg, boceprevir, clarithromycin, conivaptan, grapefruit juice, indinavir, itraconazole, ketoconazole, lopinavir/ritonavir, nefazodone, nelfinavir, posaconazole, ritonavir, saquinavir, telaprevir, telithromycin, voriconazole) and mild or moderate CYP3A4 inhibitors (eg, erythromycin).
+Potentiated by strong CYP3A4 inhibitors (eg, ketoconazole) and moderate CYP3A4 inhibitors (eg, erythromycin); consider Jakafi dose reduction.
 Antagonized by strong CYP3A4 inducers (eg, rifampin); monitor and adjust dose based on efficacy.

 Thrombocytopenia, anemia, bruising, dizziness, headache; herpes zoster, tuberculosis (monitor promptly and test for latent infection), progressive multifocal leukoencephalopathy (discontinue if occurs), Hepatitis B.